 From this point on you will work more independently, carrying out research and collecting results upon which to construct your thesis.

-In most cases you'll spend at least three years on your PhD.
+In most cases, the duration of a PhD in India is around three years.
 It's possible to study for longer, but some universities may set a maximum registration period for doctoral students - this is usually around five years, if so.

 The Indian academic year usually runs from May to July.
 As a PhD student you will normally complete coursework and other training within this teaching period.
 However, your research project will be ongoing.